justinjiajia/cloud_security/labs/lab_4_new.md

    <img width="800"  src="https://github.com/user-attachments/assets/bd8c0500-48f2-4551-b59c-f049658719ce" />

 8. In the *Attach permissions policies* pane, search for the policy we just created.
-Tick the checkbox to attach the policy to the user group to be created.
+Tick the checkbox next to it to attach this policy to the new user group.

     <img width="800"   src="https://github.com/user-attachments/assets/6584991c-9f4b-4ce1-9669-b7372ac87e63" />

 9. Choose *Create user group* to create the goup.

 10. Choose the *Permissions* tab.
 Notice that an IAM policy named *DeveloperGroupPolicy* is attached to this IAM group.
 Choose the plus icon to the left of *DeveloperGroupPolicy* to display the policy details.
+Review the IAM policy details.

     <img width="800"  src="https://github.com/user-attachments/assets/894a23ab-bee4-4b9f-81f8-8604c1f86a98" />

-    Review the IAM policy details.
 Next, you'll create a new IAM user and assign it into the *DeveloperGroup* group.

 11. In the left navigation pane, choose *Users*.
 Then choose *Create user*.